Daniel, Cezar, BA

 The challenge

-The journalist wanted to clarify:
+The journalist wanted to elucidate:

-• and how did the person find out about the position?
+• and how did the person find out about the position

 • How does StS-ISONOR work to train new employees?

-Cezar Surma and Daniel Nygård present
+Cezar Surma and Daniel Nygård participated!

 Cezar og Daniel